A p-adic Eisenstein measure for vector-weight automorphic forms: Conventions and Background

 \section{Conventions and Background}

 In Section \ref{conventionssection}, we introduce the conventions that we will use throughout the paper.
 In Section \ref{backgroundsection}, we briefly summarize the necessary background on automorphic forms on unitary groups.
-For a more detailed discussion of automorphic forms on unitary groups, we recommend \cite{sh, shar, la, hida, EDiffOps, EEHLS}; for a thorough discussion in the analogous case of Hilbert modular forms, the reader should consult \cite[Section 1]{kaCM}.
+(A more detailed discussion of automorphic forms is presented in various references, including \cite{sh, shar, la, hida, EDiffOps}; details in the analogous case of Hilbert modular forms are covered in \cite[Section 1]{kaCM}.)